Welcome to the glossary page

 A - Application

 When starting your shared ownership journey, you will need to contact us via phone call or email to register your interest in your chosen development.
-You will also need to complete a shared ownership application on Help to Buy South and complete an affordability assessment with one of our approved financial advisors.
+You will also need to complete a shared ownership application on Help to Buy South and complete an affordability assessment with one of our approved mortgage advisors.

 A - Anti-Money Laundering (AML)